Swann Oberson

-Swann Oberson (born 26 July 1986, Geneva) is a Swiss open-water swimmer.
+Swann Oberson (born 26 July 1986) is a Swiss open-water swimmer.
 In the 2008 Summer Olympics she finished sixth in the 10 km marathon swimming event.
 At the 2011 World Aquatics Championships she received gold in open water swimming – Women's 5 km.
 She competed for Switzerland at the 2012 Summer Olympics, again in the 10 km marathon, and finished in 18th place.